About Chuck Seipp

 Through CJ Seipp Music Publications, he markets his own brass arrangements, many of which have been played and recorded by the Canadian Brass Quintet, The U.S. Army Brass Quintet and many other groups around the world.
 Chuck collaborated with organist, Mary Mozelle, in a recording project of “The Wedding Book”, a collection of his own arrangements prove to be a valuable resource for organists and trumpet players nationally and internationally.

-Chuck enjoys performing across the country in concert with his trumpet/organ and trumpet/piano duos, and looks forward to recording projects.
+Chuck enjoys performing across the country in concert with his new 2024 trumpet/organ and trumpet/piano duos, and looks forward to upcoming recording projects with those performing duos.
 As an active teacher, soloist, clinician and performer; Chuck performed locally with the National Symphony, Orchestra, Washington Opera House Orchestra, Washington Ballet Orchestra, Washington Bach Consort, and leads The Commonwealth Brass Quintet.

 Chuck holds an Undergraduate Music Education degree from Kansas University and both Master and Doctoral degrees in Trumpet Performance from The Catholic University of America.